 Another emergency solution is to sign for public health insurance in another European country.
 Countries with the same compulsory health insurance system are, among others, the Netherlands, Sweden, or Switzerland.

 As a rule, you have to move to the respective country or get a job there.
 Furthermore, you must be insured there for at least twelve months and cancel your private health insurance in time.

 After you come back to Germany permanently, you can again sign for public coverage of your choice.
 One should do it within three months (§9 Abs.
 2 Nr.1 SGB V).

 Best public insurance in Germany

-Besides that, they are much easier to deal with than classic public insurance providers in Germany.
+Besides that, Feather is much easier to deal with than classic public insurance providers in Germany.
 In many cases they aren’t used to serve expats and foreign customers overall, so you will need to speak German.